 Fermina was born in Sinaloa, Mexico, where she lived until about 20 years ago.
 She was an accountant there and worked as the administrative manager for a supermarket.
 She came here for the American dream and to make a better life for her family.

-She has five children had to leave them in day care or at an after-school program for many hours a week when they were young.
+She has five children that she had to leave in day care or at an after-school program for many hours a week when they were young.
 For a while, she was paying almost as much for daycare as she was earning.

 Fermina’s son, Sinhue, has Down’s syndrome, which will keep her in the caregiving field.
 Her favorite thing about direct care work is that she is always helping families: her own family and the families of the people she cares for.